mksupreme92/mksupreme92/README.md

 ## 🧭 Long-Term Vision

 Build a modern design and simulation stack that:
-- Respects mathematics
+- Respects foundational mathematics
-- Prioritizes clarity and composability
+- Prioritizes utility, clarity, scalability, and user-friendlyness,
-- Runs on low-resource systems
+- Able to run everything from low-resource systems (eg. [Raspberry Pi](https://www.raspberrypi.com) to [high performance compute clusters](https://www.nvidia.com/en-us/glossary/high-performance-computing/)
-- Doesn't sell out to VC mediocrity
+- Doesn't sell out to mediocrity

 Let’s leave the world better engineered than we found it.